aburenko/jupyter_notebooks/README.md

-# chess_analysis
+# jupyter notebooks
-gathering of projects for chess
+gatherings for chess and kaggle